 Cosmopolitain looks promising at first glance.
 Its West Island location is easy to find, has lots of free parking, large clean bathrooms and the decor is attractive, if a bit dated.
 The tables are level (not wobbly) and the seats comfortable (Yes, I look at everything!).
 Service is fast and efficient.
 You are immediately greeted and even if there is a lineup, it moves quickly.
 The servers are plentiful and check in with you often to make sure all is well.
-Unfortunately, all is not well in the one area it should be - the food.

 L'in-Time must be one of Montreal's quirkiest restaurants.
 Located in a shoebox-sized former retail store, the restaurant is decorated inexpensively in dark hues that lend it an intimate feel.
 If the dark colours won't do it, the small size will.
 There are no more than a dozen tables.